 - To annually approve and amend the finance regulations, annual budgets and strategic plans of WSU.

 - To appoint and appraise the Chief Executive and to appoint the Board of Directors of any direct subsidiary companies of WSU.

-- Take or seek opportunities to enhance his or her effectiveness as a Trustee through participation in training and development programmes and by increasing his or her own knowledge of WSU.
+- Take or seek opportunities to enhance their effectiveness as a Trustee through participation in training and development programmes, and by increasing their own knowledge of WSU.